Vegan Zhiu zhou Dumpling: Chinese Dim Sum~素潮州粉果

-This recipe kept in my drawer for ages ago, since I own a hugh sucess of it.
+This recipe kept in my drawer for ages ago since I own a huge success of it.

 Today, I wish to divvy with you all – the successfully way to make this little cute and yumminess ‘dim sum’.
 In the olden days, I passed through uncountable failure for this pastry, sometimes it got cracked easily, couldn’t form a dough, too wet, the pastry too thin and crack again,… such tons of reason.
 I gave up to do it again for a certain time.

 Remember one day, when I watched one cooking program on TV, couldn’t remember which one now (sorry for the chef), she used an easy way to achieve this special pastry.
 Then I knew, that is it for me; and that is the answer why I failed all the time.

 This special pastry is not the same as shortcrust pastry, puff pastry, or filo pastry.
 It is for ‘dim sum’, the filling can be sweet or savoury.
 Today, I’ll make the savoury filling, and this little dumpling is my family’s favourite, they can finish the plate when it is still hot on the table, they all vanish before I bring the other plate out again.
 That’s why I always make double the quantity to feed them.
 It is not a hard work for me, actually quite enjoyable.